-During Computer Science Education Week, December 3-9, 2018, more than 50 computer scientists will visit Chicagoland schools and assist teachers in celebrating the Worldwide Hour of Code initiative.
+During Computer Science Education Week in December each year, more than 50 computer scientists visit Chicagoland schools and assist teachers in celebrating the Worldwide Hour of Code initiative.
 Hour of Code is a “one-hour introduction to computer science, designed to demystify ‘code’, to show that anybody can learn the basics, and to broaden participation in the field of computer science.”
 Scientists attending schools will:

 - Give short presentations on their career path and their research/work at a national laboratory.